GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/cmd-save.md

 EXAMPLES
 --------

-Verified gate-horizon-pep8 test with vote=+1 on the change with commit 14a95001c.
+Report results for 'gate-horizon-pep8' job with score=+1 on the patchset with commit 14a95001c.
+Results can be updated by posting with the same job name.

-__Notice__ two levels of quoting are required, one for the local shell, and another for the argument parser inside the Gerrit server.
+*__Notice__ two levels of quoting are required, one for the local shell, and another for the argument parser inside the Gerrit server.